 Year-to-date non-personnel expenses were under budget by \$12.5 million.
-Services were under budget by \$10.2 million mainly due to lower than projected utilization of paratransit and delays in initiating service contracts.
-The MetroAccess service contract was \$3.1 million favorable to budget for Q1.
-Fuel & Propulsion and Utilities were under budget by \$7.5 million mainly due to lower than budget propulsion and utility rates.
-Part of this favorable performance was offset by Materials and Supplies, which was over budget by \$5.4 million due to a lag in capitalization of car maintenance parts.
+Services were under budget by \$10.2 million mainly due to lower than projected utilization of Access Services and delays in initiating service contracts.
+Fuel & Propulsion and Utilities were under budget by \$7.5 million mainly due to lower than budget utility rates.
+The favorability was offset by Materials and Supplies, which was over budget by \$5.4 million due to a lag in capitalization of car maintenance parts.